 One of David's most vivid memories from his childhood visit to Yellowstone was the simmering, colorful mud in the paint pots.

 Small wonder that a giant boiling mud-puddle would stick in

 a kid's mind.
 He had to see them again.

 There are several examples of muddy geothermal pots in the park but the two standouts are The Fountain Paint Pot and The Artists Paint Pots.
 The Fountain is just a short hop north of Old Faithful in the Lower Geyser Basin so we hit it first.

-|Everywhere we looked on our jaunts through the geyser basins something was either boiling, bubbling or steaming.
 The very ground was hot in many places because Yellowstone is actually a huge volcano, known as a supervolcano, one of the biggest in the world.

 Warning signs are posted all along the trails in an attention grabbing effort to keep tourists on the safety of the paths and boardwalks so as not to get parboiled.
 Don't be like this kid!
-There were several other warnings to heed involving wild animals -- avoiding getting gored by a buffalo, trampled by an elk or mauled by a bear.|

 Somehow we managed to avoid all these pitfalls and made our way to the relative safety of Montana.